-Foxglove plants are biennials or short lived perennials.
+Foxglove plants are biennials or short-lived perennials.
 They are commonly used in cottage gardens or perennial borders.
 Oftentimes, because of their short life span, foxgloves are planted in succession, so that each season a set of foxglove blooms.
 However, not preparing them properly for winter can throw this succession planting off and leave the gardener with empty gaps in the garden.
 Continue reading to learn about winterizing foxglove plants.

 Is Foxglove Winter Care Necessary?

 Foxgloves can be a source of much frustration for the gardener.
 I frequently talk with customers who are upset about having lost their foxglove, wondering what they did wrong to kill it.
-Many times it’s nothing that they did wrong; the foxglove plant just lived its life cycle and died.
+Many times, it’s nothing that they did wrong; the foxglove plant just lived its life cycle and died.
 Other times, customers come to me concerned about why their foxglove grew leafy foliage but did not flower.
 The answer to this, too, is just the plant’s nature.

 Biennial foxglove usually does not bloom its first year.
-During its second year, it blooms beautifully, then set seeds and dies.
+During its second year, it blooms beautifully, then sets seed and dies.
 True perennial foxglove, like Digitalis mertonensis, D. obscura, and D. parviflora may flower each year but they still only live a few short years.
 However, they all leave behind their seeds to carry on their beautiful legacy in the garden.
 Furthermore, knowing how to care for foxglove in winter can help ensure additional blooms each season.

 It is very important to note that foxglove is a toxic plant.
 Before doing anything with foxglove, be sure you are wearing gloves.
 While working with foxgloves, be careful not to put your gloved hands on your face or any other bare skin.
-After handling the plant, wash your gloves, hands, clothes and tools.
+After handling the plant, wash your gloves, hands, clothes, and tools.
 Keep foxglove out of gardens that are frequented by children or pets.

 Foxglove Plant Care in Winter